-Some facts about Bangladesh
+Some handy facts for traveling to Bangladesh

 - This is one of the most densely populated countries in the world with an estimated population of more than 165 million.